eusholli/mac-utm-remover/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests with improvements or bug fixes.
 Here are some ideas for contributions:
-- Add support for removing other types of tracking parameters
+- Add support for removing other types of tracking parameters (beyond UTM and LinkedIn parameters)
 - Implement a whitelist/blacklist feature for specific domains
 - Create a preferences window to customize the app's behavior